kyma-project/community/docs/guidelines/content-guidelines/02-style-and-terminology.md

 - Service Class
 - Service Instance

-All of the Kyma components, such as the Service Catalog or Service Brokers, are capitalized as well.
-Whenever you point to the outside sources, do some search to check whether the name of the source starts with a capital letter or not.
+All of the Kyma components, such as Application Connector or API Gateway Controller, are capitalized as well.
+Whenever you point to the outside sources, do some research to check whether the name of the source starts with a capital letter or not.

 >**NOTE:** Kubernetes itself is also capitalized.
 Do not write it in lowercase or in the abbreviated version.
   ✅ Kubernetes